ashelly/ACE_eval/OPTIMIZATION.md

 Maybe we can add the suit bits together the same way we do with the value bits, and look them up at once.
 But it's easy to find a counterexample there too:  Consider 5 Clubs, 1 Diamond, 1 Heart.
 That's `b101 + b1<<1 + b1<<2 = b1011.` But 3 Clubs and 4 Diamonds is `b11 + b100<<1 = b1011` One hand is a flush, the other not, so this won't work.

 So we'll definitely need to look at each of the four suit words separately.
-Can we at least get rid of the shifting and one 6-bit lookup table for all the words?
+Can we at least get rid of the shifting and use one 6-bit lookup table for all the words?
 Nope.
 6 Clubs looks the same as 3 Diamonds:  0b110.
 So the shifting stays.
 But aren't comparisons expensive.
 Maybe we can use a lookup to avoid all those `else if`s, and just directly calculate which suit has a flush:

     static const int nc[8]={0,0,0,0,0,1,1,1};
 	i=0;